Darius Danesh’s girlfriend shares truth behind singer’s cause of death

 ‘That’s what killed him,’ late singer’s partner said

-Darius Campbell Danesh’s girlfriend has shared the singer’s cause of death 10 months on.
+Darius Campbell Danesh’s girlfriend has shared what she says was the singer’s cause of death.

-The Scottish Pop Idol star died aged 41 after being found unresponsive in a hotel in Minnesota in August 2022, with reports at the time saying he died from “inhalation of chloroethane”.
+The Scottish Pop Idol star was declared dead aged 41 after being found unresponsive in a hotel in Minnesota in August 2022, with reports at the time saying he died from “inhalation of chloroethane”.

 Danesh’s autopsy documents noted “toxic effects of chloroethane” as well as “suffocation” as having led to his death, which was ruled an accident.